 For the best view in San Antonio, go directly to the Tower of the Americas, which was built for the World's Fair back in 1968.
 Located downtown, this 750-foot-tall structure in the middle of Hemisphere plaza offers the most spectacular views from its observation deck, as well as a fun-tastic 4D Theatre ride the kids will love!
 If you want to go all out, grab a bite to eat at Chart House, the fine-dining restaurant that sits atop the tower, revolving slowly, much to everyone's delight.
 Make sure to take time to enjoy Hemisphere park, which is made up of beautiful grounds, waterfalls and fountains, a children's playground, historic buildings and is also home to the Institute of Texan Cultures and the Children's Magik Theater.

-Recommended for Romantic Things to Do because: The Tower of the Americas offers lovers the best place for a special kiss!
+Recommended for Romantic Things to Do because: The Tower is the ideal place for special surprises, if you know what we mean!

 Kimberly's expert tip: Let the Tower know that you're planning on eating at the Chart House and you won't have to buy a ticket to the observation deck!